TallesValiatti/TerraformAzureKeyVault/README.md

 # Using Azure Key Vault to Store Sensitive Information in Terraform

-This repo is about securing secrets, such as connection strings, when creating infrastructure using IaC tools like Terraform, Bicep, and Pulumi.
+This repo focuses on securing secrets, such as connection strings, when creating infrastructure using IaC tools like Terraform, Bicep, and Pulumi.

-Inspired by the need for secure handling of sensitive information, this post demonstrates how to store secrets in Azure Key Vault and use them within Terraform code.
-By integrating Azure Key Vault, you can ensure that critical information remains secure while automating infrastructure deployment, enhancing both security and efficiency in your development process.
+The implementation demonstrates how to securely store sensitive information in Azure Key Vault and seamlessly integrate these secrets into Terraform code.
+By using Azure Key Vault, the solution ensures that critical information is protected throughout the infrastructure deployment process, maintaining security while automating the management of resources.

+This approach enhances both the security and efficiency of your development workflow, ensuring that sensitive data is handled correctly in cloud-based environments.